Contact us at 914-666-4665

 Neuropsychiatric Symptoms After Lyme Disease: When Panic, Depression, and Brain Fog Overlap

-Neuropsychiatric Symptoms After Lyme Disease: When Panic, Depression, and Brain Fog Overlap Neuropsychiatric symptoms in Lyme disease can include panic attacks, depression, cognitive slowing, and prominent somatic complaints.
-These symptoms can be difficult to interpret because psychiatric, neurologic, autonomic, and post-infectious mechanisms often overlap.
-For a deeper understanding of these overlapping drivers, see persistent Lyme
+Neuropsychiatric Symptoms After Lyme Disease: When Panic, Depression, and Brain Fog Overlap Neuropsychiatric symptoms in Lyme disease can overlap with autonomic and psychiatric conditions.
+Patients may report panic attacks, depression, cognitive slowing, and physiologic “surges.”
+These cases are often complex and difficult to interpret.
+Neuropsychiatric symptoms in Lyme disease can include panic attacks, depression, cognitive

 Neuropsychiatric Symptoms After Lyme Disease: When Panic, Depression, and Brain Fog Overlap Read More »